-There are no texts assigned in the course; there are quite basic "bullet notes" on the class OWL site that roughly parallel the lectures.
+There are no texts assigned in the course; there are quite basic "bullet notes" on the class OWL site that roughly parallel the lectures, as well as powerpoint images seen in class (no commentary).
 If you'd like a recommendation for either business/labour histories or a general history of Canada, feel free to inquire.